transire/transire/README.md

 Requires AWS credentials and a bootstrapped CDK environment.
 CDK resources are named `${app}-${logical}-${env}` (queues, schedules, API, lambda).
 Transire maps logical queue names used in code to fully-qualified queue names via environment variables.
 Build artifacts are environment-agnostic; only deploy is env-specific.

+Transire expects your main package at `./cmd/app`.
+If you started with an older layout, move your entrypoint there before running `transire build` or `transire deploy`.

 ## Developing this repository

 - Run all validation locally with `./scripts/ci.sh` (gofmt check, go vet, go test for the main module and examples, and `go build ./cmd/transire`).
 The GitHub Actions workflow executes the same script on every pull request.